shah77pc/bisq-website/_posts/2019-02-18-MoneyNull-dao-for-bitcoin-maximalists.md

 This is why we call it the MoneyNull Network and not the MoneyNull Project.
 This has been the plan from the beginning.

-**What is the issuance schedule for BSQ tokens?**
+**What is the issuance schedule for BSQ-RIAL tokens?**

-New BSQ is issued every time a contributor's request is approved through DAO voting.
-BSQ issuance is not a one-time event.
+New BSQ-RIAL is issued every time a contributor's request is approved through DAO voting.
+BSQ-RIAL issuance is not a one-time event.
 Issuance is not a capital raise like an ICO—it happens continually as contributors do work.

-BSQ is also burned out of existence continually as traders use it to pay trading fees.
+BSQ-RIAL is also burned out of existence continually as traders use it to pay trading fees.

-This issuance and burning creates a scarcity dynamic for the BSQ token.
+This issuance and burning creates a scarcity dynamic for the BSQ-RIAL token.

 **Many tokens sound good in theory.
 How do you know yours will work in practice?**